The key question for jury selectors in the George Floyd trial - KVIA

 In both cases, the very first question will be this: how on earth do the parties select a jury in a case that virtually everybody has already heard about, and on which many already have strongly-held opinions?
 I’ve done trials that have received intense media coverage before — though not on the scale of what we are about to see with the Chauvin trial — and, in my experience, picking a fair jury will be difficult but not impossible.

 Following that questioning, potential jurors can be removed either “for cause” — if the judge finds that the juror cannot be impartial — or by the parties using “peremptory” strikes (not giving a reason) on potential jurors that they want to remove.
-In a second-degree murder case like the Chauvin trial, the defendant ordinarily has five peremptory strikes and the prosecutor has three.
+In a second-degree murder case like the Chauvin trial, the defendant ordinarily has five peremptory strikes and the prosecutor has three; here, however, the judge has exercised his discretion to grant the defense up to 15 peremptory strikes, and the prosecution up to nine.
 The parties can exercise those strikes for almost any reason, but not on the basis of a potential juror’s race, gender or other Constitutionally protected factor.

 Every or nearly every potential juror will have heard of Floyd’s death before the trial begins.
 But that alone does not disqualify a potential juror.
 The key question is whether a juror can be impartial and can decide the case solely on the basis of the evidence at trial, and not on any pre-existing opinions or outside media coverage.
 If so, the potential juror can serve on the jury.
 And, if not, the judge and parties can prevent that person from sitting on the jury.
 The process is not perfect — it is impossible to truly know whether a potential juror has a pre-existing bias, or has been or will be influenced by media coverage — but it does build in vital safeguards intended to ensure an impartial jury.

-Note: Editor’s note: This column has been updated to include additional detail about the jury selection process.